Contact the Governor

 The Board of Barbers and Cosmetologists consists of seven members.
 Of the seven members of the board, five shall be licensed pursuant to the Barbers and Cosmetologists Act and shall have at least five years practical experience in their respective occupations.
 Of those five, one member shall be a licensed barber, one shall be a licensed hairstylist, two members shall be licensed cosmetologists, and one member shall represent school owners.
 Two members shall represent the public.

-The Goveror seeks to appoint a master barber, a hairstylist, and a public member to the Board of Barbers and Cosmetologists.
+The Goveror seeks to appoint a master barber, a school representative, and a public member to the Board of Barbers and Cosmetologists.
 Neither the public member nor their spouse shall have ever been licensed pursuant to the provisions of the Barbers and Cosmetologists Act or have a financial interest in a school or establishment.

 Interested persons should apply using the link below.